mdrakibhasanrc/Ecommerce-Growth-for-TrendyStyle/README.md

    ** Creating Dashboard for Tracking Metrics

 ## Challenges:
     High Cart Abandonment:  A significant number of users were adding products to the cart  but leaving without completing the purchase.

    Poor Conversion Rates: Despite good traffic, the website struggled to convert visitors into paying customers.

    Fragmented Data Insights: The client had limited visibility into customer behavior and key performance indicators (KPIs), making it difficult to make informed marketing and optimization decisions.

   Mobile Optimization: The mobile version of the site was not optimized, resulting in lower conversions on mobile devices.

  Inefficient Checkout Process: The checkout process was long, complex, and lacked trust signals, leading to cart abandonment at the final stage.

+## Solution: A 3-Step Approach:
+To address the challenges and achieve the client’s goals, I employed a 3-step approach:
+      I) Data Analytics

+      II) Powerful Reporting & Insight

+      III) Conversion Rate Optimization Audit & Recomendetion.

+ This approach was designed to uncover actionable insights, provide the client with clear performance metrics, and drive tangible improvements in eCommerce performance.